 We suggest you arrange holiday insurance in case of cancellation by either yourself or by The Foundation.

-If you have to cancel a workshop:
+If you have to cancel a programme:

-If we have to cancel a workshop:
+If we have to cancel a programme:

 Accommodation and Meals

 Reflecting a community experience, our accommodation is simple and generally shared in single-sex rooms.
 Double- or twin-bed rooms are available for couples on request but are limited so cannot be guaranteed.
 Similarly, single rooms are available on request but are subject to the popularity of all programmes running at the time so cannot be guaranteed.
 Towels and bed linen are provided.